Financial Assistance

 The subsidy programs available in Monmouth County are (please click on the links below to learn more about each subsidy program):

-• New Jersey Cares for Kids (NJCK) – This program provides child care payments for families who are working full time, going to school full time or a combination of both.
+• New Jersey Child Care Assistance Program (CCAP) – This program provides child care payments for families who are working full time, going to school full time or a combination of both.

 • Work First New Jersey (WFNJ) – The eligibility for this program is determined by the Monmouth County Division of Social Services (MCDSS).
 If eligible, a parent is referred to Child Care Resources for their child care needs.